I tried out the new ability to manage .env files with 1Password Environments

 2. .env file

-This means, without special configuration:
+This means, without any special configuration:

 • Xcode Cloud: Reads from environment variables